-Neuropsychology is a highly specialised field, and any person conducting a neuropsychological assessment would need to be a registered Clinical, Counselling or Educational Psychologist, having the necessary additional expertise.
-This is important for a number of reasons:
+Neuropsychology is a highly specialised field, and any person conducting a neuropsychological assessment would need to be a registered Neuropsychologist, Clinical, Counselling or Educational Psychologist, having the necessary additional expertise.
+This is important for several reasons:

-Being a Full member of SACNA is a peer-recognised indication of expertise in clinical neuropsychology above the level normally achieved in basic professional training in Clinical, Counselling and Educational Psychology.
-The process of becoming a Full Member has the objective of preparing a psychologist to practice neuropsychology in a variety of different clinical and medico-legal contexts.
+Being a Full Member of SACNA is a peer-recognised indication of expertise in clinical neuropsychology in addition to that achieved in South African Masters level professional training in Neuropsychology, Clinical, Counselling and Educational Psychology, or training received outside of South Africa.
+The process of becoming a full member has the objective of preparing a psychologist to practice neuropsychology in a variety of different clinical and medico-legal contexts.

-For a full description of the relationship between statutory registration and SACNA peer credentialing, click here.
+For a full description of the relationship between statutory registration and SACNA peer credentialling, click here.

-2. Applicants are expected to be familiar with the neuropsychological literature and have to write the SACNA knowledge examination.
-The examination necessarily calls upon a solid base in the area of clinical neuropsychology, and is not easy to pass.
+1. Applicants are expected to be familiar with the neuropsychological literature.
+The SACNA knowledge examination necessarily calls upon a solid base in the area of clinical neuropsychology and is not easy to pass.

-3. Candidates are expected to know some basic neuroanatomy with regard to the brain, pathological conditions, syndromes related to different lesions, and theories of measuring deficits (Lezak).
+2. Candidates are expected to know some basic neuroanatomy regarding the brain, pathological conditions, syndromes related to different lesions, and theories of measuring deficits (Lezak et al., 2012).
 There are also some questions on neuro-rehabilitation and cross cultural issues.
 Further reading to broaden your knowledge is recommended.

-4. To download the reading list of core texts pertaining to the examination, click here: SACNA Exam Reference List_Final_March 2016.pdf.
+3. To download the reading list of core texts pertaining to the examination, click here: SACNA Exam Reading list Revised Jan 2021

-For assistance in gaining access to the papers, please email Nicky Botha (Admin Assistant) - firstname.lastname@example.org
+- For assistance in gaining access to articles, please email Nicole Botha (Administrator) [email protected]

-6. The administration fee can be deposited into the SACNA bank account.
+5. The administration fee can be deposited into the SACNA bank account.
 Please send proof of payment to [email protected].

 SACNA bank details: